 - 9. In measuring their market risks, a choice between two broad methodologies (described in Parts A and B) will be permitted, subject to the approval of the national authorities.
-One alternative will be to measure the risks in a standardised manner, using the measurement frameworks described in Part A. The first four sections of Part A (A.1-4) deal with the four risks addressed by this Amendment, i.e., interest rate, equity position, foreign exchange and commodities risk.
+One alternative will be to measure the risks in a standardised manner, using the measurement frameworks described in Part A. The first four sections of Part A (A.1-4) deal with the four risks addressed by this Amendment, i.e. interest rate, equity position, foreign exchange and commodities risk.
 A fifth section (A.5) sets out a number of possible methods for measuring the price risk in options of all kinds.
 The capital charge under the standardised measurement method will be the measures of risk obtained from A.1-5, summed arithmetically. - 10.
-The alternative methodology, which is subject to the fulfilment of certain conditions and the use of which is therefore conditional upon the explicit approval of the bank's supervisory authority, is set out in Part B. This method allows banks to use risk measures derived from their own internal risk management models, subject to seven sets of conditions, namely: - certain general criteria concerning the adequacy of the risk management system; - qualitative standards for internal oversight of the use of models, notably by management; - guidelines for specifying an appropriate set of market risk factors (i.e., the market rates and prices that affect the value of banks' positions);
+The alternative methodology, which is subject to the fulfilment of certain conditions and the use of which is therefore conditional upon the explicit approval of the bank's supervisory authority, is set out in Part B. This method allows banks to use risk measures derived from their own internal risk management models, subject to seven sets of conditions, namely: - certain general criteria concerning the adequacy of the risk management system; - qualitative standards for internal oversight of the use of models, notably by management; - guidelines for specifying an appropriate set of market risk factors (i.e. the market rates and prices that affect the value of banks' positions); - quantitative standards setting out the use of common minimum statistical parameters for measuring risk; - guidelines for stress testing;

-4 The positions of less than wholly-owned subsidiaries would be subject to the generally accepted accounting principles in the country where the parent company is supervised.
+The positions of less than wholly-owned subsidiaries would be subject to the generally accepted accounting principles in the country where the parent company is supervised.